-The FA has brought in new rules this season, with retrospective bans a punishment for diving.
-Two Premier League cases were referred to the FA earlier this season, with Bernardo Silva and Richarlison both winning penalties and going unpunished.
+After the FA brought in new rules this season – giving retrospective bans as a punishment for diving, Anthony Kendrick from The 72 Show looks at the two Premier League cases that were referred to the FA earlier this season, with Bernardo Silva and Richarlison both winning penalties and going unpunished.

 Oumar Niasse went down under minimal contact from Scott Dann, winning Everton a crucial penalty in the 2-2 draw with Crystal Palace.
 The FA have banned him for two games, as he ‘exaggerated the effect of a normal contact to deceive the referee’.
 He will miss Everton’s games with Southampton and West Ham.